cyclejs-community/component-combinators/README.md

 logic.
 Furthermore, edge cases attached to the iteration logic are already conveniently taken care of.

-However, in a real application, the existing combinator list will never cover the full spectrum of combining logics (being that essentially infinite).
+However, in a real application, the existing combinator list might not cover the full spectrum of combining logics (being that essentially infinite).
 Our library however seeks to cover most of the **generic** needs arising.
 For those **specific** needs not covered, our library also includes a component combinator **factory**, the same one from which all existing combinators are